 Accumulate supports both the use of pre-defined accumulate functions, or the use of inline custom code.
-Inline custom code should be avoided though, as it is extremely hard to maintain, and frequently leads to code duplication.
+Inline custom code should be avoided though, as it is harder for rule authors to maintain, and frequently leads to code duplication.
 Accumulate functions are easier to test and reuse.